victorvalchez/proj4-Transport/README.md

 - If there are bytes to send (i.e. self.waiting == False), while the window is big enough to send packets, we read the data from STDIN, in case there is no more data, we exit the loop to send data, otherwise we send the data.

 If timeout has occurred, it is managed at the beginning of the while loop.
-There we check if the last ACK received is lower than the last sequence number sent.
-If that’s the case, and the time that has passed is two times the RTT, then we resend all the message from the last acknowledged (not included) to the last sended.
+There we check if the last ACK received is lower than the previous sequence number sent.
+If that’s the case, and the time that has passed is two times the RTT, then we resend all the message from the last acknowledged (not included) to the previous sent.
 We also update ssthresh and window accordingly, following the protocol of TCP Tahoe.

 Finally, the sender exits when all the data was sent and there are no ACKs left to receive.